dukegreene/ephemenyms/README.md

 ON_EACH: "lineinthefile39425663743abc"
 BASED_ON: "yourTwitterAPIkeys"

-...and then "cd" (that's a command line temr to look up) into your ephemenyms folder and run the code from the command line with
+...and then "cd" (that's a command line term to look up) into your ephemenyms folder and run the code from the command line with
 `ruby ephemenym.rb`

 ...and see what happens next!